What is Hinamatsuri? A tradition and way to celebrate the healthy growth of girls

 It also provides an opportunity to strengthen family bonds.

-"The day when the whole family watches over and celebrates the growth of girls."
+It is a day when the whole family watches over and celebrates the growth of girls .

 It is still widely loved today.

-3. A detailed explanation of the correct way to decorate Hina dolls!
+3. Detailed explanation of the correct way to decorate Hina dolls!
 Tips on the correct order to avoid mistakes

-The correct procedure for displaying Hina dolls is as follows:
+The correct procedure for displaying Hina dolls is:

-Although there are some differences depending on the region and the household, there are some general rules.
+Although there are some differences depending on the region and household, there are some general rules.

 The Imperial Prince and Princess decorations are centered around the Emperor (male doll) and the Empress (female doll),

-In addition to the above, the mainstream style of tiered display is to arrange dolls such as three court ladies, five musicians, and attendants in order.
+In addition to these, the most common type of tiered display is one in which dolls such as three court ladies, five musicians, and attendants are arranged in order.

-The first tier from the top is decorated with the Emperor and Empress dolls.
+The top tier is where the Emperor and Empress dolls are displayed.

-As a rule, the Emperor and Empress should be placed on the right and the Empress on the left.
+The standard is to place the Emperor on the right and the Empress on the left.

-On the third tier, five dolls are lined up holding Goninbayashi instruments.
+On the third tier, five dolls holding instruments from the Gonin-bayashi group are lined up.

-As the number of levels increases, the number of items to be placed also increases.
+As the number of stages increases, the number of items to be placed also increases.

 Because the overall look is more luxurious, tiered displays are often chosen for particularly important years.